What Is The Difference Between Yoga And Meditation?

 So, what is the difference between Yoga and Meditation?

-Meditation is part of Yoga, just one of the many steps that you need to take to become a Yogi.
-To be precise, there are 8 steps (I will elaborate more on this soon).
-To draw an analogy, it is like the martial arts, and Kung-fu being just one of the style among many.
-So, in that sense, meditation is not a separate concept from Yoga, but an essential and extremely important step towards the final goal of Yoga, which is Samadhi.
-Samadhi is the state of ultimate liberation, moksha, nirvana or being one with the higher consciousness or divine.
+Meditation is part of Yoga, one of the 8 important steps to become a Yogi.
+It is like Kung-fu being one of the styles in martial arts.
+So, in that sense, meditation is not a separate, but a crucial one towards the final goal of Yoga, which is Samadhi, the state of liberation or merging with the higher consciousness.

 But, this is a very simplistic way of understanding the differences between Yoga and meditation.
 There is more to it in fact, and for that, we need to have better clarity on the concept of Yoga first.